Judging people according to their merits.

 An example of merit is someone receiving an award for their charity work.

-- Demonstrated ability or achievement: promotions based on merit alone.
+Promotions based on merit alone.

 - Middle English from Old French merite reward or punishment from Latin meritum from neuter past participle of merēre to deserve (s)mer-2 in Indo-European roots

 From American Heritage Dictionary of the English Language, 5th Edition